mohdzaid9/kfcClone/README.md

-To see the backend go to main branch
+To see the backend of kfc clone go to main branch